Every request is validated against one or more auth modes before your handler runs. The auth config determines which modes are accepted.

 A request with a valid JWT matches 'user'.
 A request with a valid secret key matches 'secret'.
 A request with neither is rejected.

 Fallthrough vs rejection.
 A mode is only "tried" when its credential is actually present.
 A request with no Authorization header moves on to the next mode.
-But if a JWT is present and fails verification (malformed, expired, wrong signature, or missing a sub claim), the request is rejected immediately with InvalidCredentialsError — it will not silently fall through to 'public', 'secret', or 'always'.
-The same rule applies on the API-key side: 'public' and 'secret' fall through only when no apikey header is sent.
+But if a JWT is present and fails verification (malformed, expired, wrong signature, or missing a sub claim), the request is rejected immediately with InvalidCredentialsError — it will not silently fall through to 'publishable', 'secret', or 'none'.
+The same rule applies on the API-key side: 'publishable' and 'secret' fall through only when no apikey header is sent.
 This prevents a bad credential from being downgraded to a less-privileged auth mode.

 When your project has multiple API keys (e.g., separate keys for web, mobile, and internal services), use the colon syntax to validate against a specific named key.